sseun43/Elium-calculator/Specs.md

   behavior: divides the arguement given
 purpose: it does all the division operation for the calculation application

-function_name: OperateIntermediary
+method_name: Operate
   args: 3
     operation:call back function e.g Multiply operation
     arg1: numbers
     arg2: numbers
-  return: the result of the given operation
-    purpose: the returned value is used to change variable 'lastResult'
-  behavior: Calls the operation
-purpose: it is used to execute/run the mathematical operation

-function_name: Operate
-  args: 3
-    operation:call back function e.g Multiply operation
-    arg1: numbers
-    arg2: numbers
   return: A number which is stored in the variable lastResult
     purpose: the returned value is used to change variable 'lastResult'
-  behavior: checks for arg2, if there is no arg2, it calls the operation with the variable lastresul
+  behavior: checks for arg2, if there is no arg2, it calls the operation with the variable lastresult
 purpose: it is enables chaining of the mathematical operation
 ```